octobercms/docs/backend-users.md

 - [Restricting access to back-end pages](#page-access)
 - [Restricting access to features](#features)

-The user management for the back-end includes features like groups, permissions, password resets and sign-in throttling.
+The user management for the back-end includes features like roles, groups, permissions, password resets and sign-in throttling.
 Plugins can also register permissions that control access to the features in the back-end.

 <a name="backend-auth-facade"></a>
 ## Backend user helper